sergiy79/codecombat/Dev-Setup:-Vagrant.md

   * This uses VirtualBox shared folders, using the VirtualBox Guest Additions.
   * If the Guest Additions are a different version from the installed VirtualBox (a common occurrence), then symbolic links will not work on Windows.
   * This is problematic because `npm` likes to make symlinks to executables in `node_modules/.bin`.
-  * To work around this, npm is run with `--no-bin-links`.
+  * To work around this, a directory `/node_modules` is made inside the virtual machine and is mounted over top of `/vagrant/node_modules`.
-  * This means that the regular run scripts cannot be used because they expect executables to be in `node_modules/.bin`.
-So different run scripts are provided.
+  * This means that the `node_modules` directory will appear empty from outside the virtual machine.
+It should not be deleted.